Geocoding Addresses

 Exercise 1: Forward Geocoding

-In this scenario, you will be geocoding using the address attribute from an Excel file for deriving X and Y coordinates in the LL84 coordinate system.
-This tutorial will utilize the OpenStreetMaps geocoding service to obtain the lat/long coordinates for schools in Vancouver.
+In this scenario, you will be geocoding using the address attribute from an Excel file to derive X and Y coordinates in the LL84 coordinate system.
+This tutorial will use the OpenStreetMap geocoding service to obtain the latitude and longitude coordinates for schools in Vancouver.

 1. Create a New Workspace